FDIC insurance: What it is and how it works

 What the FDIC doesn’t cover

 The FDIC does not insure investments.
-Even if you buy stocks, bonds, mutual funds, annuities and life insurance policies through a bank, your money is not protected.
-The FDIC doesn’t cover the contents of your safe-deposit box either.
+Even if you buy stocks, bonds, mutual funds, annuities or life insurance policies through a bank, your money is not protected.
+The FDIC also doesn’t cover the contents of your safe-deposit box either.

-Payment providers, such as PayPal and Venmo, also do not qualify for FDIC insurance, as they are not banks.
-There are some exceptions.
+Payment providers, such as PayPal and Venmo, also do not qualify for FDIC insurance because they are not banks.
+There are some exceptions, though.
 PayPal states on its website that one of its products, PayPal Cash Plus, deposits funds in FDIC-insured institutions.
+But the funds are only insured if you successfully requested the PayPal Cash Card.

-PayPal-owned Venmo is not a bank and would not qualify, Hamrick notes.
-“These payments-processing firms are pipelines through which money passes, not banks,” he says.
+PayPal-owned Venmo is not a bank and would not qualify.

 How to guarantee all of your deposits are insured

-You can make sure all your deposited monies are insured by keeping your cash in different ownership categories.
+Depending on your circumstances you might be able to keep your bank deposits insured by keeping your cash in different ownership categories.

 For example, joint account ownership offers more protection than single account ownership because each account owner is insured up to $250,000.
-So, if a couple had $500,000 in joint savings at the same bank, they would be insured by the FDIC.
+So, if a couple had $500,000 in joint savings at the same bank, their money would be insured by the FDIC.

 Trusts also afford more protection.
 If you have a revocable trust, as many as five beneficiaries are insurable for up to $250,000 each.